 Punchnel’s is a general-interest web magazine written for a smart, discerning audience of adults around the world.
-We publish continually, with new material appearing every weekday.
+We publish continually, with new material appearing as often as every weekday.
 We don’t have a specific editorial focus.
 We buy what we like.
 And what we like includes lively writing about:

 - Books/literary pursuits